Sequoia Capital

 Series A in 2010

-Lakoo is a mobile game developer based in Hong Kong, founded in 1999.
-The company specializes in creating cross-platform games, focusing on role-playing games (RPG) and simulation games (SLG).
-Notable titles include the "Flame" series, "Martial Arts" series, and "Xuan-Yuan" Sword series, as well as its popular online game "Empire Online," which celebrated over ten million registered players by its tenth anniversary in 2009.
-Lakoo aims to deliver engaging gaming experiences while promoting the philosophy that good gaming deserves good rewards.
-The company continues to innovate in the digital gaming space, catering to a diverse audience of mobile and smartphone users.
+Lakoo is a mobile game developer based in Hong Kong, established in 1999.
+The company specializes in creating cross-platform games, focusing on genres such as role-playing games (RPG) and strategy games (SLG).
+Notable titles include the "Flame," "Martial Arts," and "Xuan-Yuan Sword" series, as well as the popular online game "Empire Online," which reached over ten million registered players by its tenth anniversary in 2009.
+Lakoo emphasizes the principle that good gaming deserves good rewards, reflecting its commitment to quality and player engagement in the digital gaming landscape.

 L99.com